-- Credits earned by the student at another institution will be accepted only if the quality of the credits earned is at least a C grade or better, per University of Pittsburgh Transfer Credit Policy.
+- Credits earned by the student at another accredited institution will be accepted if the quality of the credits earned is at least a “C” grade or better, per University of Pittsburgh Transfer Credit Policy

-- Courses for which credit is sought must correspond with those offered by the University of Pittsburgh in objectives and content, as explicated in the University of Pittsburgh's The Pitt Connection.
+- Courses for which credit is sought must correspond with those offered by the University of Pittsburgh in objectives and content, as described in the University of Pittsburgh’s CCAC/Pitt Connection Transfer Guide.

 - The number of credits reduced or granted for a given course can neither exceed the number on the official transcript from the School where they were earned, nor the number earned in the corresponding course at the University of Pittsburgh.

 - No transfer credits can be part of the final thirty (30) credits required for the BASW degree.
 The final thirty (30) credits must be earned in residence at the University of Pittsburgh.

 - All transfer credits are subject to re-evaluation if and when the student transfers from one school to another within the University of Pittsburgh.

 - No more than 90 credits can be transferred from four-year schools and no more than 60 credits can be transferred from two-year schools.
 This decision is made on the basis of the last school attended, according to the University of Pittsburgh Transfer Credit Policy.

 - If a course for which transfer credit has been awarded is repeated, the transfer credit is cancelled and the student must enroll in another course to make-up those transfer credits.